Review again before

 This policy applies to any SUNY Oneonta student who seeks student accommodations as a result of concussion.

 Following the diagnosis of concussion, cognitive and physical rest is the first step.
 The amount of rest varies based on the individual.
 Communication among all who are in contact with the student is important.
-As more specifically set forth below, the vice president of Student Development (SD) or designee will facilitate appropriate communication with faculty and staff.
+As more specifically set forth below, the vice president of Student Affairs (SA) or designee will facilitate appropriate communication with faculty and staff.
 Accessibility Resources (AR) in consultation with the student and documentation from the student’s health care provider will coordinate academic accommodations.

-Students should meet with a health care provider and thereafter present appropriate documentation to the vice president of student development or designee that indicates they have been diagnosed with a concussion and that, as a result, they are undergoing treatment.
+Students should meet with a health care provider and thereafter present appropriate documentation to the vice president of student affairs or designee that indicates they have been diagnosed with a concussion and that, as a result, they are undergoing treatment.
 If academic accommodations are needed, the student is expected to meet with Accessibility Resources.
 Faculty are responsible for adhering to the student’s accommodations based on communication from Accessibility Services.

 Student Concussion Management: Return to Learn Procedure